 The rate of heart diseases and cardiovascular illnesses is higher in the elderly population, which has led several technology companies to create various heart rate monitors for seniors.

 This article will talk about wearable technology for elderly care, and the best heart rate monitor watches for patients.

 Here, you could read about smart home technologies that help seniors and learn more about the importance of technology in the lives of seniors.

 There are currently many smartwatches that enable users to keep track of their heart rate. iBeat has designed a smartwatch that can help if it detects a user’s health is at risk and monitors heart rate.

 They come equipped with optical sensors that monitor heart rate, blood circulation and blood oxygen levels at four locations on the back of the wrist.
-It uses artificial intelligence-based algorithms to analyze user-collected information continuously.
+Moreover, it uses artificial intelligence-based algorithms to analyze user-collected information continuously.